-The ncfe or Arts Award accredited programme course runs from October 2016 – December 2016 including a filmmaking project over the weekends in Novemeber and ends with a premiere screening at Hyde Park Picture House.
+The ncfe or Arts Award accredited programme course runs from October 2018– December 2018 including a filmmaking project over the weekends in November and ends with a premiere screening at Hyde Park Picture House.

 Participants will get to work alongside professional directors, writers, producers from films such as Wedding Belles, 4 Lions and We Are Poets and hear from others involved in TV shows such as Humans, Outlander, Game of Thrones and Emmerdale.

 Watch the video below for an overview of the BFI Film Academy.
-You’ll find all you need to know about the application process here entries are closed for 2016 but will be open again in 2017.
+You’ll find all you need to know about the application process here entries are now open for 2018.

 Gage, 2014 BFI Film Academy participant